lewagon/dotfiles/03-AR-Database/01-DB-Design-and-SQL/03-Interacting-with-code/README.md

 def the_method(db)
   results = db.execute("YOUR SQL QUERY")
   # results in an Array (rows) of Array (columns)
+  p results  # Inspect what you get back!
+Don't guess!

+  # Then you'll need to return something.
   return ?
 end
 ```